dipy/dipy/doc/installation.rst

        sudo apt-get install python-numpy python-scipy ipython cython python-dev python-vtk sudo easy_install -U sphinx
-       sudo easy_install -U pydicom

 It also requires nibabel for reading medical images::

         cd ..
+        sudo easy_install -U pydicom
         git clone git://github.com/hanke/nibabel.git
-        cd nibabel
-        python setup.py build_ext --inplace

-and then add nibabel directory to your PYTHONPATH.
+and then add the ``nibabel/nibabel`` directory to your PYTHONPATH.
 We usually add the PYTHONPATH at the end of ~/.bashrc so we don't need to retype it every time.
 This should look like::

          export PYTHONPATH=/home/user_dir/Devel/dipy:/home/user_dir/Devel/nibabel:/home/user_dir/Devel/nipy